rehierl/node-tree-outliner/1-basics/5-0-graphs.md

 * undirected, no multi-edges and no loops

 <!-- ======================================================================= -->
-## directed/undirected
+## directed, undirected

-* directed/undirected is determined by the underlying semantics
+* directed/undirected graph is determined by the graph's semantics
 * similar for directed/undirected edges

 undirected